-Bedsores, also called pressure sores or Decubitus ulcers are injuries to the skin and underlying tissues that result from prolonged pressure on the skin.
+Bedsores also called Pressure Sores or Decubitus Ulcers.
+These are injuries to the skin and underlying tissues that result from prolonged pressure on the skin.
 People who are immobile due to an injury or illness are at a greater risk of getting bedsores.
-These bedsores can develop in some people with just a few hours of constant pressure ranging from mild reddening to severe craters that extent into the muscle or bone.
-The common sites include hips, shoulder blades, elbows, base of the spine, ankles, knees, heels and even between fingers and toes.
+These bedsores can develop in some people with just a few hours of constant pressure ranging from mild reddening to severe craters that extend into the muscle or bone.
+The common sites include the hips, shoulder blades, elbows, the base of the spine, ankles, knees, heels and even between fingers and toes.

 The other factors that can increase one's risk of developing bed sores include:

-• Poor nutrition and hydration - An inadequate intake of fluids, protein, calories, minerals and vitamins in the daily diet, as they are essential for maintaining healthy skin and preventing breakdown of tissues.
+• Poor nutrition and hydration - An inadequate intake of fluids, protein, calories, minerals, and vitamins in the daily diet, as they are essential for maintaining healthy skin and preventing the breakdown of tissues.

-• Muscle spasms - People who have muscle spasms and other involuntary muscle movement may also have an increased risk of developing pressure sores due to frequent friction or shearing.
+• Muscle spasms - People who have muscle spasms and other involuntary muscle movements may also have an increased risk of developing pressure sores due to frequent friction or shearing.

 • Medical conditions - Medical conditions such as diabetes and vascular disease affect circulation, thus parts of the body may not receive adequate blood flow, increasing one's risk of tissue damage.